โฐ Minimum Connection Times

 ๐ข Terminal Information

 Leopoldina Airport (LEP), also identified by its ICAO code SNDN, is a small regional aviation facility located in the municipality of Leopoldina, in the state of Minas Gerais, Brazil.
 Situated approximately 15 kilometers from the city center along the MG-120 highway, the airport primarily serves as a hub for general aviation, including private, corporate, and government aircraft operations.
-The facility features a single asphalt runway (06/24) measuring between 1,200 and 1,300 meters in length, which is designed to accommodate light aircraft and regional domestic traffic.
+The airport operates a single asphalt runway (06/24) measuring between 1,200 and 1,300 meters in length, which is designed to accommodate light aircraft and regional domestic traffic.

 The airport operates a single, very basic passenger terminal building that focuses on essential transit and administrative services.
 Given its regional status and the lack of regular commercial airline services, the terminal does not possess standard metropolitan amenities such as duty-free shops, passenger lounges, or extensive food courts.
 Instead, it provides a straightforward environment for the processing of non-scheduled flights and private charters.
 Travelers and pilots utilizing the field are advised to be self-sufficient and to arrange for all necessary supplies and ground transportation before arriving at the airfield.